simonqv/INDA/README.md

 all of the tests for `Reverse.reversed(List<Integer>)`.
 The test class is located in [`src/ReverseTest.java`](src/ReverseTest.java).
 As usual, all of the tests that you need to implement hava a _fail_ statement in them that looks like this:

 ```java
 fail("Not implemented!");
 ```

 Remove these and implement the tests!

+### Grading Criteria
+Each week we will communicate grading criteria through the [issue tracker](../../issues/).
+Grading criteria set the basic standards for a pass, komp or fail, so it is essential you review them each week.
+These will change over time as your skills develop, so make sure you read the grading criteria issue carefully and tick off all the requirements.